Our Mission Statement

 With longer-living populations, there is a clear need to embrace the concept of “assistive”, where assistance is geared towards empowering people and enhancing their rights and choices.
 Whilst retaining ideas of promotive, preventive, curative, rehabilitative, and palliative services and care, assistive technologies, assistive services and assistive independent living, will become perhaps the defining features of life over the next few decades.
-In recognition of this, the World Health Organisation have established the Global Cooperation on Assistive Technology (GATE) programme; to promote living in and through more inclusive communities.
-The Institute has strong connections with the WHO through the GATE programme .
+In recognition of this, the World Health Organisation has established the Global Cooperation on Assistive Technology (GATE) programme to promote living in and through more inclusive communities.
+The Institute has strong connections with the WHO through the GATE programme.

 What we do